 - i.
 The Company shall comply with the RBI guidelines on minimum baseline cyber security and resilience framework for financial institutions, as updated from time to time as well as other general guidelines on IT risks.
 The technology infrastructure shall be housed in own premises of the Company and the V-CIP connection and interaction shall necessarily originate from its own secured network domain.
-Any technology related outsourcing for the process shall be compliant with relevant RBI guidelines. - ii.
+Any technology related outsourcing for the process shall be compliant with relevant RBI guidelines.
+Where cloud deployment model is used, it shall be ensured that the ownership of data in such model rests with the Company only and all the data including video recording is transferred to the Company exclusively owned/ leased server(s) including cloud server, if any, immediately after the V-CIP process is completed and no data shall be retained by the cloud servicer provider or third-party technology provider assisting the V-CIP of the Company. - ii.
 The Company shall ensure end-to-end encryption of data between customer device and the hosting point of the V-CIP application, as per appropriate encryption standards.
 The customer consent shall be recorded in an auditable and alteration proof manner. - iii.
 The V-CIP infrastructure / application shall be capable of preventing connection from IP addresses outside India or from spoofed IP addresses. - iv.
 The video recordings shall contain the live GPS co-ordinates (geo-tagging) of the customer undertaking the V-CIP and date-time stamp.
 The quality of the live video in the V-CIP shall be adequate to allow identification of the customer beyond doubt. - v.
 The application shall have components with face liveness / spoof detection as well as face matching technology with high degree of accuracy, the ultimate responsibility of any customer identification rests with the Company.
 Appropriate artificial intelligence (AI) technology can be used to ensure that the V-CIP is robust. - vi.
 Based on experience of detected / attempted / 'near-miss' cases of forged identity, the technology infrastructure including application software as well as work flows shall be regularly upgraded.
-Any detected case of forged identity through V-CIP shall be reported as a cyber security event under extant regulatory guidelines. - vii.
+Any detected case of forged identity through V-CIP shall be reported as a cyber security event under extant regulatory guidelines.

+- vii.
 The V-CIP infrastructure shall undergo necessary tests such as Vulnerability Assessment, Penetration testing and a Security Audit to ensure its robustness and end-to-end encryption capabilities.
 Any critical gap reported under this process shall be mitigated before rolling out its implementation.
-Such tests should be conducted by suitably accredited agencies as prescribed by RBI.
+Such tests should be conducted by the empanelled auditors of Indian Computer Emergency Response Team (CERT-In).
 Such tests shall be carried out periodically in conformance to internal / regulatory guidelines. - viii.
 The V-CIP application software and relevant APIs / webservices shall undergo appropriate testing of functional, performance, maintenance strength before being used in live environment.
 Only after closure of any critical gap found during such tests, the application should be rolled out.
-Such tests shall also be carried out periodically in conformity with internal/ regulatory guidelines.
+Such tests shall also be carried out periodically in conformity with internal/regulatory guidelines.